 - Property rental income from medical premises

 For example, a GP partner earning £120k from the practice plus £30k locum work faces complex basis period calculations, pension allowance tapering, and expense allocation between different income streams.
+See our GP tax return guide for a detailed walkthrough.

 Benefits of Professional Accountant Self Assessment